software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 4. Add a method for the QuizController class which saves the quiz to the database
 5. Add validation for quiz name and description

-For the _second user story_, the Developers came up with the following tasks:
+For the _second user story_, the Developers planned the following tasks:

 1. Add a Thymeleaf template for the quiz list containing a table with columns for title, description and published status
 2. Add a method for rendering the quiz list with all the quizzes for the QuizController class